These 3 Covid-19 vaccines have been in the news. Here's what you need to know about them - Local News 8

 While the Phase 1 trial results are promising, the proof will be in the results of the final, large Phase 3 trials.
 If a vaccine candidate makes it through that, it will go to the US Food and Drug Administration for approval.

-Phase 1 trials involve testing the vaccine in a small group of people to see if it’s safe and if it’s effective.
+Phase 1 trials involve testing the vaccine in a small group of people to see whether it’s safe and whether it’s effective.
 Phase 2 trials involve a larger group and often involve various potential doses.
 Phase 3 trials are a final stage before seeking approval and look for safety, efficacy and optimal dosing.
 For coronavirus, they are all scheduled to involve 30,000 people.

+President Donald Trump said last week he’s optimistic that a vaccine will be available by the presidential election November 3.
+Experts told CNN, though, that it’s highly unlikely that either of the two US companies with a vaccine candidate now in Phase 3 trials will have a vaccine ready for use by then, given the status and timelines of their trials now.

 Moderna